-Children may by liable for both their negligent and intentional torts, although very young children (common law placed the age under seven years) may be deemed incapable.
-Parent(s) may also be held liable for their child's actions in several circumstances.
+Children may be liable for both their negligent and intentional torts, although very young children (common law placed the age under seven years) may be deemed incapable.
+Parent(s) may also be held liable for their child’s actions in several circumstances.
 These include:

 1) Parent who signs driver’s license application is jointly and severally liable, but only if vehicle is uninsured.